Jesus wept. John 11:33

 28 When she had said this, she went away and called Mary, her sister, secretly, saying, “The Teacher is here and is calling you.”

 29 When she heard this, she got up quickly and went to him.
 30 Now Jesus had not yet come into the village, but was in the place where Martha met him.
 31 Then the Jews who were with her in the house and were consoling her, when they saw Mary, that she got up quickly and went out, followed her, saying, “She is going to the tomb to weep there.”
-32 Therefore when Mary came to where Jesus was and saw him, she fell down at his feet, saying to him, “Lord, if you would have been here, my brother wouldn’t have died.”
+32 When Mary came to where Jesus was and saw him, she fell down at his feet, saying to him, “Lord, if you would have been here, my brother wouldn’t have died.”

-33 When Jesus therefore saw her weeping, and the Jews weeping, who came with her, he was deeply moved in the spirit and was troubled, 34 and said, “Where have you laid him?”
+33 When Jesus saw her weeping, and the Jews weeping, who came with her, he was deeply moved in the spirit and was troubled, 34 and said, “Where have you laid him?”

 They told him, “Lord, come and see.”